vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Indet

-1217n; supreme G. is oalled mentioned in Rg. are Indrāni, Vasudeva in Gitā, 961; three Varuṇāni, Agpayi and Rodasi, main arguments for existence but they play & very sabordi of G. 1484n; two difficult | nate part in Rg., 1044 ; wor questions about belief in G. ship of gods and of Viṣnu is of set out 1487; views ( four ) on three kinds, Vaidiki, Tāntriki the relation of God and world, and Mißrā (mixed), acc. to
+1217n; supreme G. is oalled mentioned in Rg. are Indrāni, Vasudeva in Gitā, 961; three Varuṇāni, Agpayi and Rodasi, main arguments for existence but they play & very sabordi of G. 1484n; two difficult | nate part in Rg., 1044 ; wor questions about belief in G. ship of gods and of Viṣṇu is of set out 1487; views ( four ) on three kinds, Vaidiki, Tāntriki the relation of God and world, and Mißrā (mixed), acc. to

 aco. to Viscount Samuel 1487n.
 Bhagavata and Agni Purāṇas God and creation of the uni- 1093; worcship of God may